Followers

 Early Career at a Glance

 Lee was a well-educated son of a (not so modern) major general.
-After attending school in Switzerland he entered the Royal Army as an ensign in 1747.
-Like the rest of his generation of soldiers and sailors, he saw a lot of action as Britain had no shortage of wars in the mid-eighteenth century.
+After attending school in Switzerland, he entered the Royal Army as an ensign in 1747.
+Like others of his generation of soldiers and sailors, he saw a lot of action, as Britain had no shortage of wars in the mid-eighteenth century.

-With his career in the Royal Army at nadir, he moved to North America to take up planting and politics.
-When the American Revolution broke out he was on the list of prospects to lead the new American army.
-He lost to George Washington but received the consolation prize of second in command.
-Major General Lee proved talented yet cantankerous and involved himself in as many intrigues as engagements.
-He was a seducer of women, but quirky, disheveled, and followed by his pack of dogs wherever he went.
-Captured under mysterious circumstances as America’s fortunes waned in late 1776, Lee was suspected by many of aiding his British captors, who exploited him.
+With his career in the Royal Army at its lowest point, he moved to North America to pursue farming and politics.
+When the American Revolution erupted, he was among those considered to lead the new American army.
+He lost to George Washington but was awarded the second-in-command position as a consolation.
+Major General Lee displayed talent but was also cantankerous and involved in many intrigues along with military engagements.
+He was known as a seducer of women but was quirky, disheveled, and always accompanied by his pack of dogs.
+Captured under mysterious circumstances as America’s fortunes declined in late 1776, many suspected Lee of aiding his British captors, who used him for their advantage.

 Renewal and Redemption